ironsource-arc/kohana-restful-api/README.md

 ### Controllers

-Each REST controller in your app must extend `Controller_Rest`.
+Each REST controller in your app must extend `REST`.
 Your controller will then have access to the following variables:

 * `$this->_params` - an associated array with all the parameters passed in the request, no matter which method was used.
 * `$this->_user`, `$this->_auth_type` and `$this->_auth_source` - user authorization stuff.
 Read the User Authorization section below for more info.